visionbike/FANet/README.md

-# FANet
+# FANet: Frequency-based Attention Networks for sEMG Hand Gesture Classification

-FANet: Frequency-based Attention Networks for sEMG Hand Gesture Classification
+(Will be updated soon)